Lesson video

 The larger the number value, the longer the line drawn.

-One of fd 100, which draws the line 100 long, and then fd 50, which draws the line 50 long.
+So you can see two examples here, one of fd space 100, which moves the draws the line a hundred long, and then fd space 50, which draws the line 50 long.

 So you can see the line for 100 is longer than the line for 50.

-So Lucas has used forward FD 100 and this value is too small.
+So Lucas has used forward fd 100, and this value is too small.

 It should be 200 so that it is twice as long so he can get that L shape.